 On December 9, 2021, the University's Taxable Bonds, Series 2021B (the "2021B Bonds") were issued under a Trust Indenture dated as of December 1, 2021 (the "Bond Indenture") by and between the University and UMB Bank, National Association, as bond trustee (the "Bond Trustee").
 The 2021B Bonds were issued by the University to provide funds to (i) refinance the 2021A Note in the amount of \$500,000; (ii) refinance the remaining Credit Agreement between the University and GCE of \$469,912; and refinance the amounts owed by the University on a revolving credit facility under the Credit Agreement of \$230,090.
 The 2021B Bonds bear interest from the date of issuance, payable on October 1 and April 1 in each year until maturity or earlier redemption and principal payments are payable October 1 each year.
 The 2021B Bonds require the pledge of certain revenues as collateral for repayment, pledged certain University assets as collateral, and contain restrictive covenants, including a minimum level of debt service coverage and days cash on hand.
-The University was in compliance with all covenants for the year ended June 30, 2022.
 All outstanding bond issues were issued based on the creditworthiness of the University.